chrdtr/detecting_breast_cancer/README.md

      has been used with the min-max-normalization method
    - It delivered an accuracy of <b>98.25%</b> and 2 false negative results.

-<b>The SVM-model provides a high accuracy of 98.25% and only 2 FN predictions.</b>
+<b>The updated SVM-model provides a high accuracy of 98.25% and only 2 FN predictions.</b>

  # 3. Decision trees (DT)
+   ### Accuracy: 97.07%
+   ### False negatives: 2

+  - Data has been imported, sense-checked and statistically described, one redundant column was dropped
+  - Data was imbalanced, but as decision tree models are robust to unequal y-distributions, it was decided to deploy the model without the further use of balancing methods
+  - The model was fitted and delivered a <b>94.15%</b> accuracy on the test data.
+  - In the next step the tree was pruned, resulting in a accuracy of <b>97.07%</b> and 2 false negative results.

+<b>The decision tree model provides a high accuracy of 98.25% and only 2 FN predictions.</b>

  # 4. Random forests (RF)